CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/manual-and-backflush-issue-type-configuration.md

 sidebar_position: 6
 ---

-# Manual and Backflush Issue type Configuration
+# Manual and Backflush Issue Type Configuration

-In inventory management, configuring issue types correctly ensures smooth material handling in production and warehouse operations.
-This document outlines the behavior of different issue types—Manual and Backflush—detailing how they impact batch selection and processing.
+Configuring issue types correctly in inventory management ensures smooth handling of materials in production and warehouse operations.
+This guide explains the behavior of different issue types - Manual and Backflush - and how they influence batch selection and processing.
 Understanding these settings helps streamline operations and maintain accurate inventory tracking.

 ---